Skip to content

 Cruach nan Capull — common questions

-How hard is Cruach nan Capull?
+What difficulty is Cruach nan Capull?

-Where do I park for Cruach nan Capull?
+Where's the parking for Cruach nan Capull?

-Can I bring my dog up Cruach nan Capull?
+Can dogs go up Cruach nan Capull?

-Is there mobile signal on Cruach nan Capull?
+Will I get phone signal on Cruach nan Capull?

 Is Cruach nan Capull safe in winter?